nikhillondhe9/openag-cloud-v1/MqttToBigQuery-AppEngineFlexVM/README.md

-# openag-cloud-v1 PubSub to BigQuery AppEngine flex VM
+# openag-v1 MQTT to BigQuery AppEngine flex VM
-GCP App Engine flex env project to subscribe to a PubSub topic, validate the data and batch insert (stream) it into BigQuery.
+GCP App Engine flex env project to subscribe to an MQTT device event telemetry topic, validate the data and batch insert (stream) it into BigQuery.

 * One time setup to run locally:
 ```
-cd ~/openag-cloud-v1/
+cd ~/openag-v1/
-./setup_pubsub_env.sh
+./one_time_setup.sh
 ```

 * To run this app locally (on OSX) for testing:
 ```
-cd ~/openag-cloud-v1/PubSubToBigQuery-AppEngineFlexVM/
+cd ~/openag-v1/MqttToBigQuery-AppEngineFlexVM/
 ./run_locally.sh
 ```